xuhaodev/xuhaodev.github.io/content/posts/2025-04-02-Vibe-Coding-Tips-and-Tricks.md

 ### Learn from the journey

-  - Precise requirement descriptions and industry-specific terminology remain crucial.
+  - **Precise Descriptions**: Clear and accurate prompts are essential, as is dev framework terminology.
-  - Use modern frameworks following the principles of low coupling and high cohesion; aim to keep each file under 1,000 lines.
+  - **Adopt Modern Frameworks**: Prioritize modern frameworks and adhere to the principles of low coupling and high cohesion.
+Limit each file to no more than 1,000 lines.
-  - As projects grow, focus on editing individual files rather than having an agent process the entire codebase.
-  - Consistency can be challenging, so implementing an effective undo mechanism and rollback strategy is essential.
+  - **Agent or Edits**: As the project gets larger, it is actually the selection file that carries the Edits more than the Agent for the entire codebase.
+  - **Consistency with Rollback Strategies**: Inconsistencies may arise in larger projects, making 'undo' functionality and strong rollback strategies indispensable.
-  - Version control is vital—always maintain a stable version before iterating.
+  - **Start from Workable**: Version control is important, keep a workable version before iterating.
-  - In AI agent programming, every element (file names, comments, strings, variable names, function names) provides important context.
+  - **Context Matters for AI Agents**: File names, comments, strings, variables, and function names all serve as critical context for AI-driven programming.
-  - When runtime failures occur, the model might generate extensive check outputs; however, the root cause could lie elsewhere.
-  - Providing models with references and examples is equally important.
+  - **Agent Wrong or Human Wrong?**: The model keeps increasing the check output when the run fails, but it is possible that the problem lies elsewhere.
+  - **Provide Sufficient and Useful Example**: Providing Agent with well-designed examples and meaningful references greatly improves their performance.
-  - Be cautious when requiring an agent to perform refactoring; ensure the scope is well-defined.
+  - **Controlled Refactoring by Agents**: Be cautious when assigning refactoring tasks to agents.
+Clearly define and limit the scope of changes.
-  - Sometimes, knowing when to abandon a nonproductive approach is more important than persisting indefinitely.
+  - **Know When to Let Go**: Recognize when abandoning an unproductive approach is more efficient than persisting with repeated attempts.
-  - Allow agents to run tests, including unit tests and UI tests.
-  - AI agent development should avoid any human path dependencies.
-  - Embrace a "vibe coding" approach and continuous deployment—prioritize practical, functional solutions over excessive detail orientation.
+  - **Use AI to Test AI**: Let the agent do the testing, unit test yes, UI test also.
+  - **"It Works" is Top Priority**: Prioritize continuous deployment and functional utility over well prepare.
+If it works, it’s good enough.
+  - **Avoid Path Dependency**: Vibe Coder to try to avoid path dependency in thinking and methodology.
+  - **Free Yourself**: Vibe Coder should avoid getting caught up in unnecessary details or overly dwelling on insignificant matters.

 ===